9 Advantages and Disadvantages of Globalization

 Conclusion

-The policies formulated by the IMF, the World Bank, and the World Trade Organization only serve the interests of the developed world.
-Especially the internal interests of those countries.
-Developing countries have no place in it.
-The ideas of all these countries regarding globalization revolve around a particular economic and social scenario.
+The policies set by the IMF, World Bank, and World Trade Organization mainly serve the interests of developed countries, focusing on their internal needs.
+Developing countries don’t have much say in these policies, and the views of these organizations on globalization reflect a specific economic and social perspective.

 Let me share with you what you have learned from “9 Advantages And Disadvantages of Globalization“.